-A further check of the precision in the photometry is provided by comparison to the A11, V12, T12, M13 and, in particular, the SWIFT photometry.
+A further check of the precision in the photometry is provided by comparison to the A11, V12, T12, M13, D13, S13 and, in particular, the SWIFT photometry.
 The SWIFT photometry was transformed to the JC system using S-corrections calculated from the SWIFT filter response functions, which are well known and not affected by the atmosphere.
-The differences between the JC photometry for all datasets and a spline fit to all but the A11 WISE 1m and M13 datasets is shown in Fig. A.5.
-The systematic (mean) difference is less than ~5 percent in all bands except for the A11 WISE 1m and M13 datasets which shows systematic (mean) differences of ~20 percent.
-As seen in Fig. A.5 as well as Fig. 1 the agreement between the NOT.
-LT and SWIFT B and V band photometry is excellent.
-This gives confidence in the method used.
-Except for the early NOT photometry, the agreement between the NOT, LT and SWIFT U band photometry is good as well.
+The differences between the JC photometry for all datasets and a spline fit to these observations is shown in Fig. A.5.
+The systematic (mean) difference for the NOT and LT datasets (which constitutes the bulk of our data) is less than ~ 5 percent in the B, V, R and I bands and less than ~ 10 percent in the U band.
+Considerably larger differences, in the 15-30 percent range, are seen in some datasets, like the A11 WISE 1m V, R and I, the M13 B and V, the D13 U and the S13 B. The difference between the NOT and LT and the WISE 1m photometry seems to arise partly from differences in the reference stars magnitudes (Iair Arcavi, private communication).
+As seen in Fig. A.5 as well as in Fig. 1, except for the early (0-40 days) NOT U band observations, the agreement between the NOT, LT and SWIFT U, B and V band photometry is excellent and the systematic (mean) differences are only a few percent.
+The early (0-40 days) NOT U band photometry shows a systematic (mean) difference of ~ 20 percent as compared to the LT and SWIFT photometry which could be explained by the lack of S-corrections.
+As the LT filter, in spite of its SDSS nature, is more similar to the JC U band than the NOT filter we favour the LT and SWIFT photometry in this phase.
+The good agreement between the NOT and LT JC photometry and the S-corrected SWIFT JC photometry as well as the bulk of the published JC photometry, gives confidence in the method used.
+The limited amount of SDSS and 2MASS observations published so far prevents a similar comparison to be done for the SDSS and 2MASS photometry.